Open-Systems-Pharmacology/docs/part-6/r-introduction.md

 ## Creating populations

 Similar to creating individual parameter sets (see [Creating individuals](#creating-individuals)), a population is created from
 *population characteristics* created by calling the method `createPopulationCharacteristics`.
 To see the list of available values for the arguments `species` and `population` (only for human), use the enums `Species` and `HumanPopulation`, respectively.
 The returned object of type `PopulationCharacteristics` is then passed to the function `createPopulation` to generate a set of parameter values.
-The algoritghm behind is the same used in PK-Sim when creating an population.
+The algorithm behind is the same used in PK-Sim when creating an population.
 Molecule ontogenies can be added as described in the vignette [Creating individuals](#creating-individuals).

     library(ospsuite)